exasim-project/NeoFOAM/doc/contributing.rst

  * Request a review by a given person or set the Ready-for-Review label.
  * At least one (ideally two) approval(s) is/are required before a PR can be merged.
  * Make sure that all required pipelines succeed.
- * If you add new features make sure to provide sufficent unit tests.
+ * If you add new features make sure to provide sufficient unit tests.
    Also at some point before merging you can add the `full-ci` label to include build and tests on GPU hardware.
  * If you add a new feature or bug-fix, please add an entry to the `Changelog.md` file.
    For pure refactor PRs the `Skip-Changelog` label can be set.